| Term |

 Stratégie nationale sur la forêt |

-nest planting |
+Nest planting |

 Setting out a number of seedlings or seeds close together in a prepared hole, pit, or spot. |

-plantation en nids |
+Plantation en nids |

 Non-commercial tree species |